 Submission Processing processes tax returns, related documents and payments at seven processing centers — Andover, Atlanta, Austin, Cincinnati, Fresno, Kansas City and Ogden.

 Accounts Management responds to taxpayer inquiries for advice on a variety of tax law and procedural questions, account inquiries and adjustments, and responses to notices that are received via the telephone, correspondence and e-mail at 25 Account Management sites.

-Return Integrity and Correspondence Services (RICS) is comprised of organizations that strengthen revenue protection and pre-refund compliance, administer refundable credits and provide oversight of content for all notices and letters sent to taxpayers.
+Return Integrity and Compliance Services is comprised of organizations that strengthen revenue protection and pre-refund compliance, administer refundable credits and prevent and detect tax-related identity theft fraud.

-- Earned Income Tax Credit (EITC) improves the administration of the EITC through an approach that encourages eligible taxpayers to apply for the credit and reduces the number of claims paid in error.
-The office also includes PRP, which provides strategic and operational direction to pre-refund compliance functions across the IRS.
+- Refundable Credits Policy and Program Management provides program oversight for refundable credits such as Earned Income Tax Credit through an approach that encourages eligible taxpayers to apply for the credit and reduces the number of claims paid in error.

 Key Contacts and Taxpayer Assistance

 Looking for tax help?
 Assistance is fast and easy by using online tools such as the Interactive Tax Assistant, Tax Trails or Tax Map.
 You can track your refund by using Where’s My Refund?
 Please allow 21 days for delivery.
 Taxpayers may order current and prior year forms, instructions and publications by calling 1-800-TAX-FORM (1-800-829-3676).
 Taxpayers may ask tax questions by calling the toll-free customer service line at 1-800-829-1040.
 TTY/TDD users may call 1-800-829-4059 to ask tax questions or to order forms and publications.